 - Gotta love the Troopas dancing to that elevator music.

-- The scene where Koopa orders the pizza is a bit surreal because the teenaged clerk clearly recognizes him but treats him like any other customer, which implies by Fridge Logic that Koopa knows him and orders from there a lot (there's even a Koopa Special named after him).
+- There's also the brief scene where Koopa is ordering some pizza for delivery.
+The teenaged clerk clearly recognizes him but treats him like any other customer, which implies by Fridge Logic that Koopa knows him and orders from there a lot (there's even a Koopa Special named after him).
 Think he gets the crazy bread too?

 - During the escape from the police station, the two hear a news bulletin that "aliens" are on the loose.
 Luigi is dismayed that they have to deal with aliens on top of everything else... until Mario points out that they're the aliens.